-In September 2021, legislation came into force to enable all legislation displayed on the Jersey Law website as being currently in force, to be the official version of the legislation for citing in court.
+In September 2021, legislation came into force to enable all legislation that is displayed on the Jersey Law website as being currently in force, to be the official version of the legislation for citing in court.

-During 2021, the courts have been rolling out a new digital case management system on an incremental basis.
-This will become the default system for the supply of bundles for court hearings and is underpinned by a new Practice Direction (RC 21/01).
+The courts have recently rolled out a new digital case management system.
+This has become the default system for the supply of bundles for court hearings and is underpinned by a new Practice Direction (RC 21/01).
+In practice, hardcopy hearing bundles are now the exception rather than the norm.